kls551/Group2/README.md

 ```

 ### NOTE
-- Home page links "Mountain" "Cruiser" "Racing" "Accessories" will break if not setup with [Setup](api/Database/init.sql)
-- init.sql file can be used to load some starting data into the site, other data can be added through owner controls
+- init.sql file ([Setup](api/Database/init.sql)) can be used to load some starting data into the site, other data can be added through owner controls